 In the long-lasting rivalry of the top two US premium cable networks, HBO is blue and Showtime is red.
 Going all the way back to the 1980s, the perception has always been that HBO=prestigious and Showtime=edgy, even though they've always had similar programming philosophies.
 It helps that their logos are the proper contrasting colors.

-Ex-US President George Bush and Ex-UK Prime Minister Tony Blair were popularly seen as this by media; Bush as the impulsive, clueless, ditzy American Cowboy, and Blair as the principled, inoffensive, yet utterly spineless British College Boy.
+Ex-US President George W. Bush and Ex-UK Prime Minister Tony Blair were popularly seen as this by media; Bush as the impulsive, clueless, ditzy American Cowboy, and Blair as the principled, inoffensive, yet utterly spineless British College Boy.

 John Belushi and Dan Aykroyd: Onscreen, Belushi was often typecast as the partier and the emotional one (red) while Aykroyd usually played his more level-headed friend/neighbor/sibling/what have you (blue).
 Offscreen, they flip flopped: while Belushi was generally a bit more levelheaded and calm than Aykroyd, Belushi was also prone to emotional fits and mood swings while Aykroyd had a tendency to be so quiet and often awkward that he earned the nickname "Frosty the Robot."